Procurement compliance: audit, complaints and investigation

 - Building and Construction Training Policy.

-Best Practice Principles provide guidelines for the highest possible standards of workplace health and safety, engaging in agreed numbers of trainees and apprentices and best practice industrial relations on major state government projects.
-Audits are conducted during the construction phase and at practical completion to assess the performance of suppliers engaged to work on these projects against their contracted commitments.
+Best Practice Principles provide guidelines for applying the highest possible standards of workplace health and safety, engaging in agreed numbers of trainees and apprentices and implementing best practice industrial relations on major state government projects.
+Audits are conducted during the construction phase and at practical completion to assess the performance of suppliers engaged to work on these projects against their contractual commitments.

 The Queensland Government's Building and Construction Training Policy aims to create employment opportunities and skills development for apprentices and trainees.
 It also focuses on increasing the economic independence of Aboriginal or Torres Strait Islander Queenslanders in the industry.

-The BQAU in consultation with the Department of Youth Justice, Employment, Small Business and Training (DYJESBT) and industry have developed the following template and guidance materials:
+The BQAU in consultation with the Department of Employment, Small Business and Training (DESBT) and industry have developed the following template and guidance materials:

-- Building and Construction Training Policy – Evidence Guide (PDF, 458.34 KB)
+- Building and Construction Training Policy—Evidence Guide (PDF, 656.22 KB)

-- Building and Construction Training Policy – Evidence Management Presentation (PDF, 2407.94 KB)
+- Building and Construction Training Policy—Evidence Management Presentation (PDF, 3770.75 KB)

-- Principal Contractor Evidence Validation Spreadsheet – sample template (XLSM, 120.87 KB).
+- Principal Contractor Evidence Validation Spreadsheet—sample template (XLSM, 104.97 KB).

-These guidance documents are intended to assist principal contractors to understand the evidence required to support their New entrant and Other workforce training hours entries in the Training Policy Administration System (TPAS).
+These documents are intended to assist principal contractors to understand the evidence required to support their new entrant and other workforce training hours entries in the Training Policy Administration System (TPAS).
 The sample template is a tool that Principal Contractors may choose to use to manage their training hours and evidence.

 Procurement Investigation Unit